The Omlet Blog Category Archives: Incubation/Chicks

 • Pinning chicks down

 If you notice your hens not accepting your chicks into the flock, try setting up an adjacent run or add walk in chicken run partitions to your setup to allow them to get to know each other through a safety barrier.
-It’s rare for hens to forever hold a grudge against new additions, so be patient, but also conscientious of the safety of your chicks.
+It’s rare for hens to forever hold a grudge against new additions so be patient, but also conscientious of the safety of your chicks.

 Omlet and your chicks

 Our products are designed to keep your flock safe – no matter their age, and to make caring for your chickens less of a chore and more of an enjoyable activity.
-The Eglu Cube chicken coop is perfect for growing flocks, especially when paired with our walk in chicken run.
-And, by installing an Autodoor, you’ll have peace of mind from the start.
+The Eglu Pro chicken coop is perfect for growing flocks, especially when paired with our walk in chicken run.
+And, by installing an Smart Autodoor, you’ll have peace of mind from the start.
 Make moving day an enjoyable and memorable experience for you and your chicks, and set the tone for a lifetime of adventures together.

 No comments yet - Leave a comment